 While the cloud offers a plethora of benefits, it also has more than its share of vulnerabilities.
 Companies looking to improve overall corporate performance by accessing cloud assets (like services, identities, and data) must also avoid the pitfalls that come with that territory.
 Developing a unified security strategy that encompasses all cloud-native assets as well as on-prem values reduces or eliminates many threats.
 Using Identity and Access Management systems (IAM) as the central theme of that strategy ensures that no one and nothing gets through the new perimeter.
+This blog will explore the benefits of leveraging cloud-native security.

 Who would have guessed that the COVID-19 pandemic would drive so many companies to adopt cloud services?
 With so much of the global economy in tatters or in reverse because of the coronavirus, it’s not expected that this aspect of the tech universe would be expanding during – or because of – a global health crisis.